 Madaket Stables LLC, Ten Strike Racing, Michael E. Kisber and BTR Racing Inc. race the 6-year-old gelding, who notched his third stakes victory of the year, and second at Delaware Park.
 He won the Not For Love at Laurel Park in March and scored by four lengths in Delaware Park’s Alapocas Run in July.

-Whereshetoldmetogo is now a nine-time stakes winner, and graded stakes-placed when second after his notorious stretch run in Parx Racing’s Gallant Bob Stakes-G3 in 2018 when he tried to savage Firenze Fire and was beaten a neck.
+Whereshetoldmetogo is now a nine-time stakes winner, and graded stakes-placed when second after his notorious stretch run in Parx Racing’s Gallant Bob Stakes-G3 in 2018 where he tried to savage Firenze Fire and was beaten a neck.
 He holds a record of 12-5-3 from 30 career starts, with $699,791 earned.

 Purchased by Black Cloud Racing (Mark Esposito) as a yearling for $7,000 out of the 2016 Fasig-Tipton Midlantic Eastern Fall sale, he made his first 14 starts for Esposito and trainer Anthony Pecoraro.
 Winning his debut as a 2-year-old in 2017 at Delaware, Whereshetoldmetogo continued his success that year with his first stakes victory in the track’s First State Dash, and was second in Gulfstream Park’s Smooth Air Stakes to complete his season.
 The next year he picked up wins in the American Fabius, Concern and Star de Naskra Stakes.